b21network/b21-skeleton/docs/development/data-warehouse.md

     psql
     ```

+### Testing exporters on studio command line

+Rather than executing data warehouse connector jobs through the web UI described above, it can be helpful to execute them via the studio command line shell instead.
+Especially for long-running exports, this can be helpful because log entries will be streamed to the console live as the job progresses rather than concealed until the very end.

+1. Visit [`/connectors/data-warehouse/synchronize`](http://localhost:2180/connectors/data-warehouse/synchronize) and configure a non-pretend sync, and check **Create Template**
+2. Click the **Synchronize** button to execute the push, and then open the second link for viewing/managing the template and copy the hexadecimal job handle from the URL
+3. On the studio shell, append the job handle to the `connectors:run-job` console command:

+    ```bash
+    console-run connectors:run-job dab58d9434c15f73a7b8ab5e88fea237
+    ```

 ### Connecting graphical clients

 The `b21-skeleton` studio exposes its built-in PostgreSQL server on port `2185`, so GUI client applications on your development workstation can access the local warehouse by being configured to connect to: